34j/gumerov-expansion-coefficients/README.md

 )  # (S|R) coefficients from 0 to 9 th degree
 ```

+## References

+- Gumerov, N. A., & Duraiswami, R. (2004).
+Recursions for the Computation of Multipole Translation and Rotation Coefficients for the 3-D Helmholtz Equation.
+SIAM Journal on Scientific Computing, 25(4), 1344–1381. https://doi.org/10.1137/S1064827501399705

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):